Magnetoconvection in a horizontal duct flow at very high Hartmann and Grashof numbers: Introduction

+The fluctuations were called anomalous in some earlier works, e.g., by \citet{Zikanov13} and \citet{Zhang14}.
+This term now appears imprecise and somewhat misleading since it has been understood that the fluctuations are rather common.
+They occur in a wide variety of magnetoconvection flows.
+It must also be mentioned that, in a broader context, the magnetoconvective fluctuations are a part of the general phenomenon of large-amplitude fluctuations commonly found in flows, where turbulence is suppressed by a strong magnetic field and flow fields are strongly anisotropic or Q2D \citep[see, e.g.,][for discussion and references]{Smolentsev21, Zikanov21}.

 The nature of the magnetoconvective fluctuations can be briefly described as follows.
 They appear in the conditions of a very strong magnetic field effect, i.e. in the range of Hartmann numbers, where turbulence is fully suppressed by magnetic damping.
 In experiments, the MCFs are manifested by oscillations of temperature with very high amplitude (up to $50 K$ in some cases) and typical frequencies much lower than the frequencies of turbulence-induced fluctuations.
 Specific properties of the MCFs vary with the flow's configuration and values of the control parameters \citep{Zikanov21}.
 The effect has potentially serious consequences for design and operation of liquid metal blankets of future fusion reactors.
-Should the fluctuations appear in an actual blanket, they will lead to strong and unsteady thermal stresses in the walls.
+Should the fluctuations appear in an actual blanket, they may lead to strong and unsteady thermal stresses in the walls \citep[see, e.g.,][]{Belyaev18} possibly under the condition of significantly reduced strength of the wall material \citep{Kolmakov16}.
 Due to their possibly very large amplitude, the stresses will threaten the structural integrity of a fusion reactor system.
 Significant effects on heat transfer, transport of tritium, and wall corrosion are also anticipated.
 As we discuss later in this section, it is yet impossible to say how realistic these expectations are, since no experiments or computations at very high $Ha$ and $Gr$ typical for reactor conditions have been conducted so far.

 Flows in a rectangular duct with heating applied at the bottom and imposed transverse horizontal magnetic field (see figure \ref{fig1}) are considered in this paper.
-The configuration is relevant to design of blankets and divertors of fusion reactors \citep{Kirillov97}.
+The configuration is not found in currently developed specific designs of liquid metal blankets of fusion reactors, although it may occur in future designs of an upper divertor and top blanket modules \citep{Kirillov97}.
 It is also important as an archetypal system, in which the MCFs were first identified (in \citet{Genin11Pamir} and \citet{Zikanov13}, where they were named anomalous fluctuations) and explained.

 Similar systems for either ducts or round pipes have been studied experimentally \citep{Genin11Pamir, Belyaev15, Sahu20} and numerically \citep{Zikanov13, Zhang14, Vo17, Listratov18}.
 The flow is controlled by four dimensionless parameters: the Reynolds, Prandtl, Grashof and Hartmann numbers, with the duct half-width $d$, the mean streamwise velocity $U$, the kinematic viscosity $\nu$, the temperature diffusivity $\chi$, the acceleration due to gravity $g$, the coefficient of thermal expansion $\beta$, the heat flux of constant rate $q$, the thermal conductivity $\kappa$, the electrical conductivity $\sigma$ and the mass density $\rho$.
 Rectangular duct geometry adds the aspect ratio $\Gamma = {2d}/{h}$ as a parameter, where $h$ is the height of the duct.